Central Methodist University Unveils ‘Digital U’

 Beginning next fall, CMU is taking its academic experience to an entirely new, ahead-of-its-time level, as it introduces “Digital U.” The evolutionary, multi-million dollar education initiative is designed to make learning faster, smarter, and more collaborative – an impressive advantage for undergraduate students in the College of Liberal Arts and Sciences (CLAS) at the main campus in Fayette, according to CMU President Roger Drake.

-Through the free distribution of personal Apple iPad Pros to all full-time undergrads at CMU-Fayette, the installation of monitors and Apple TV devices in classrooms and labs, and their use across the curriculum, Digital U will deliver advanced access to academic tools and resources.
+Providing personal Apple iPads to all full-time undergrads at CMU-Fayette, the installation of monitors and Apple TV devices in classrooms and labs, and their use across the curriculum, Digital U will deliver advanced access to academic tools and resources.

 “Through Digital U, students will gain the cutting-edge, real-world experience top companies look for in the candidates they seek,” Drake said.
 “Not only will this initiative take our students to the next level of learning, but it also will drastically enhance their overall college experience – strengthening the connection to fellow students, clubs, athletics, music, and various campus activities.”

 All full-time undergraduate students attending the Fayette campus are qualified to receive iPads.
 The devices are WiFi enabled, 64 Gigabyte (GB) iPad Pros (10.5” screen), complete with an Apple Pencil and charger.
 Additionally, students will be offered a standard assortment of downloadable, University-provided apps designed to help build skills and expertise in an academic setting.

 Of even greater importance, CMU faculty have undergone training sessions to explore ways to integrate the new technology into classrooms and labs.
 Some students and faculty in the nursing and music departments have been piloting Digital U this fall, and there is great excitement across campus about the new initiative, Drake said.